Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Improvement via a Compact Representation of RNGs

-\begin{proof} By construction, all \emph{big} face-cycles of $\RNG_{i+s}$, which are the faces with at least $\lfloor n/s \rfloor + 1$ half-edges appear as faces in $H$.
-Thus, by walking along all faces in $H$, and taking into account the labels of the compressed edges, we can determine these big face-cycles in $O(s)$ time.
-The big face-cycles are represented through sequences of $F$-edges, compressed edges, and batch-edges.
-For each such sequence, we determine the positions of the half-edges for the new $s$-net $N$, by spreading the half-edges equally at distance $\lfloor n/s \rfloor$ along the sequence, again taking the labels of the compressed edges into account.
+\begin{proof} By construction, all \emph{big} face-cycles of $\RNG_{i+s}$, i.e., those face-cycles with at least $\lfloor n/s \rfloor + 1$ half-edges, appear as faces in $G$.
+Thus, by walking along all faces in $G$, and taking into account the labels of the compressed edges, we can determine these big face-cycles in $O(s)$ time.
+The big face-cycles are represented through sequences of $H$-edges, compressed edges, and batch-edges.
+For each such sequence, we determine the positions of the half-edges for the new $s$-net $N$, by spreading the half-edges equally at minimum distance $\lfloor n/s \rfloor$ and maximum distance $2 \lfloor n/s \rfloor$ along the sequence, again taking the labels of the compressed edges into account.
 Since the compressed edges have length $O(n/s)$, for each of them, we create at most $O(1)$ new net-edges.
 Now that we have determined the positions of the new net-edges on the face-cycles of $\RNG_{i+s}$, we perform $O(s)$ parallel walks in $\RNG_{i+s}$ to actually find them.
-Using Lemma~\ref{lem:face_traversal}, this takes $O(n^2 \log s/s)$ time. \end{proof}
+Using Lemma~\ref{lem:6neighbors} and Lemma~\ref{lem:face_traversal-next}, this takes $O\big( (n^2/s) \log s \big)$ time; see Figure~\ref{fig:new-net-edges}. \end{proof}

-We now have all the ingredients for our main result which provides a smooth trade-off between the cubic time algorithm in constant workspace and the classical $O(n\log n)$ time algorithm with $O(n)$ words of workspaces.
+We now have all the ingredients for our main result that provides a smooth trade-off between the cubic-time algorithm in constant workspace and the classic $O(n\log n)$-time algorithm with $O(n)$ cells of workspace.
+The following theorem presents this algorithm.

-\begin{theorem} Let $V$ be a set of $n$ sites in the plane, in general position.
+\begin{theorem} Let $S$ be a planar set of $n$ point-sites in general position stored in a read-only array.
 Let $s \in \{1, \dots, n\}$ be a parameter.
-We can output all the edges of $\EMST(V)$, in sorted order, in $O(n^3\log s/s^2)$ time using $O(s)$ words of workspace. \end{theorem}
+We can report all the edges of $\EMST(S)$, in sorted order of length, in $O\big( (n^3/s^2) \log s \big)$ time using $O(s)$ cells of workspace. \end{theorem}